stephenhouser/stephenhouser.github.io/_posts/projects/2018-04-24-the-united-states-v1.2.0.md

 There are really only a two fixes outside the recompilation and project file updates.

 * Update to and tweak an old version of [SVGKit](https://github.com/stephenhouser/SVGKit) used to display the map.
-* Changes to the Apple [GameKit](apple gamekit) and how acheivements are tracked as the API changed.
+* Changes to the Apple [GameKit](apple gamekit) and how achievements are tracked as the API changed.

 <div id="app-store">
     <a href="http://itunes.apple.com/us/app/the-united-states/id503146680?ls=1&amp;mt=8">